likmoon/4c74356b41.github.io/_posts/2017-03-05-azure-backup-without-powershell-aka-rest-api.md

 /Subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.RecoveryServices/vaults/{vaultName}/backupFabrics/{fabricName}/protectionContainers/{containerName}/protectedItems/{protectedItemName}?api-version=2016-06-01
 ```

 Well, only several slight nuances.
 WTH is fabricname? containername?
-Notice how it doesn&#8217;t give any hint at ALL how to construct a proper query.
+Notice how it doesn't give any hint at ALL how to construct a proper query.
 Well, turns out you either have to guess, or get a list of protectable items (if you would want to get a single item you would be facing the same challenge).

 Conveniently, a list of Protectable items (https://docs.microsoft.com/en-us/rest/api/recoveryservices/protectableitems) has instructions how to query it (not obvious, but if you scroll down to `filter` you will find those).
 So after some struggle you come up with this: